ArthurClemens/mithril-slider/packages/mithril-slider/README.md

 ## Features

-* Pages can be swiped or dragged.
+* Elements can be swiped or dragged.
-* Page content can be anything that can be shown with HTML: a single image, a full web page, and so on.
+* Content can be anything that can be shown with HTML: a single image, a card, and so on.
-* Pages can be grouped, for instance for series of thumbnails that are shown a group at a time.
+* Elements can be grouped, for instance for series of thumbnails that are shown a group at a time.
-* Page content can be lazily loaded (see example code).
+* Elements content can be lazily loaded (see example code).
 * The slider can be controlled with next/previous buttons and queried for state.
 * Right-to-left language support, using mirrored transitions.

 ## Installation